WISVCH/drupal-aselect/README.md

 Requirements
 ------------
 - PHP >=5.0
-- Drupal >=6.0
+  - OpenSSL extension enabled for message signing
-- PHP OpenSSL module enabled for message signing
+- Drupal >=7.0
 - Some kind of ASelect server (including app authorization) to authenticate to